sivameetsu/linux-learns/apache2-reverse-proxy-configuration.md

 ```

 _conslusion_

-When you visit the domain 'fourtimes.ml,' your browser will automatically redirect to google.com.
+When you visit the domain 'fourtimes.ml,' you will be automatically redirected to https://fourtimes.ml after being directed to https://ww.google.com.